anujpathania/HotSniper/README.md

 * Major Files of Interest "tools/mcpat.py", "scripts/periodic-power.py"

 * This allows for you to obtain a power and thermal trace giving power of different components at a customizable intervals.
 You can add or remove elements in power trace by modifying "tools/mcpat.py".

-* Compile HotSpot (Use the one shipped with HotSniper not the original).

-$ cd HotSniper

-$ tar -xvzf hotspot.tar.gz

-$ cd hotspot

-$ make

-$ cd ../benchmarks

 * Currently following elements are tracked for each core.
 You can toggle  tracking of any of the above indiviusual elements by modifying in "[periodic_power]" property "base.cfg".
 By default all elements tracking is set to true.